 What warranty is included?

-A storage shed is a meaningful investment, especially if you are choosing a larger or more customized building.
-Financing can help make that purchase more manageable.
+A storage shed can be a meaningful investment, especially if you want a larger shed or one with several upgrades.

 Apex Shed Company offers financing options with monthly payments as low as $85 per month, depending on approval, price, terms, and available financing options.

-For some customers, financing makes it possible to get the shed they actually need instead of settling for something too small or too basic.
+For some customers, financing makes it possible to get the shed they actually need instead of settling for one that is too small, too basic, or not quite right for the way they plan to use it.

-Very large or heavily customized buildings can sometimes reach $20,000 to $50,000 or more, although those are not the typical shed projects we build for most homeowners.
+Very large or heavily customized buildings can sometimes reach $20,000 to $50,000 or more, although those are not typical projects for most homeowners.

 Apex Shed Company builds high-quality storage sheds, chicken coops, greenhouses, and backyard buildings throughout Utah.
 Explore our shed styles or request a quote today.